manboubird/activator-scalding/tutorial/src/index.md

 3. How to find unique values (like SQL's `DISTINCT` keyword).
 4. How to count all records (like SQL's `COUNT(*)` clause).
 5. How to limit output (like SQL's `LIMIT n` clause).

+In the Run panel, select *FilterUniqueCountLimit* from the drop-down menu to invoke this script by itself.

 Here is the full script without comments: